AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

 Chat rooms enable real-time messaging among multiple users.

 Chat rooms do not have a strict membership, and members do not retain any permanent relationship with each other.
-Once a chat room member goes offline, this member does not receive any push messages from the chat room and automatically leaves the chat room in 5 minutes.
-Chat rooms are widely applied in live broadcast use cases as stream chat in Twitch.
+Once a chat room member goes offline, this member does not receive any push messages from the chat room and automatically leaves the chat room after 5 minutes.
+Chat rooms are widely applied in live broadcast use cases such as stream chat in Twitch.

 This page shows how to use the Agora Chat SDK to create and manage a chat room in your app.